The Low-Rank Simplicity Bias in Deep Networks: Preliminaries

 where $ \bar \sigma_i = \sigma_i/\sum_{j} \sigma_j $ are normalized singular values, such that $\sum_i \bar \sigma_i = 1$.
 Also referred to as the spectral entropy.
 Without loss of generality, we drop the exponentiation for convenience. \end{definition}

 This measure gives us a meaningful representation of ``continuous rank'', which is maximized when the magnitude of the singular values are all equal and minimized when a single singular value dominates relative to others.
 The effective rank provides us with a metric that summarizes the distribution envelope.
-Effective rank has been used in prior works~\cite{arora2019implicit, razin2020implicit, baratin2021implicit} and we use this measure extensively throughout our work.
+Effective rank has been used in prior works~\citep{arora2019implicit, razin2020implicit, baratin2021implicit} and we use this measure extensively throughout our work.
 We have also found that our observations are consistent with the closest definition of rank in which we threshold the smallest singular values after normalization~(\app{app:rank}).
-Similar to prior works, we refer to \textit{low effective rank} as \textit{low rank} here on out.